podal/sql/README.md

 ## Transactions

-Transactions are not supported in 1.0.
+SQL is designed around a stateless execution model in version 1.0.

-Each query is executed independently using auto-commit mode.
+Each query is executed independently using JDBC auto-commit mode.

+This avoids connection state complexity and keeps the API minimal.

+Transactions will be introduced in a future version if needed.

 # License